 A quorum must be present at the Meeting for any business to be conducted.
 The presence at the Meeting, in person or by proxy, of the holders entitled to cast a majority of the shares of common stock of the Company entitled to be cast on the Record Date will constitute a quorum.
 Abstentions will be treated as shares present for quorum purposes.
-Broker Shares for which a nominee has not received voting instructions from the record holder and does not have discretionary authority to vote the shares on certain proposals (which are considered "Broker Non-Votes" with respect to such proposals) are not permitted, under the rules of the New York Stock Exchange, for "non-routine matters".
-Each of the proposals in this Proxy Statement is considered a "non-routine matter"; accordingly, there will be no Broker Non-Votes at the Meeting.
+Broker Shares for which a nominee has not received voting instructions from the record holder and does not have discretionary authority to vote the shares on certain proposals (which are considered "Broker Non-Votes" with respect to such proposals) are not permitted, under the rules of the New York Stock Exchange, for "non-routine matters."
+Each of the proposals in this Proxy Statement is considered a "non-routine matter"; accordingly, your bank or broker will not be permitted to vote Broker Shares at the Meeting if such bank or broker has not received voting instructions from the record holder of such Broker Shares.
 If a quorum is not present at the Meeting, the stockholders who are represented may adjourn the Meeting until a quorum is present.
 The persons named as proxies will vote those proxies for such adjournment, unless marked to be voted against any proposal for which an adjournment is sought, to permit the further solicitation of proxies.